November 15, 2004

 - Well plugging programs requiring a squeeze job may not use bentonite as the squeeze material.

-- Bentonite may not be used in wellbores below 4,000 feet (ED) or where the zone pressure differential is 500 psi greater than an upper zone without prior evaluation and consideration by the Division.
+- Bentonite may not be used in wellbores below 4,000 feet (ED) or where the zone pressure differential is 500 psi greater than an upper zone without prior evaluation and consideration by the Division of Oil, Gas, and Geothermal Resources (DOGGR).

-- Bentonite may not be used in wells with greater than 20 degrees deviation without prior approval by the Division.
+- Bentonite may not be used in wells with greater than 20 degrees deviation without prior approval by DOGGR.

 - Any bentonite plug that has bridged above the intended interval must be drilled out.